-10.6.5 Retrieve Available OS Profiles for an Operating System has one or more base OS profiles (also known as OS templates) the user can choose from to get started.
+Each appliance template can contain an OS profile.
+This lists the operating system packages for the appliance template.
+To help users to create OS profiles for an appliance template, each Operating System registered in the UForge platform has one or more base OS profiles (also known as OS templates) the user can choose from to get started.
 To retrieve the list of available OS profiles (or templates) for a particular operating system, use the following API resource: